Burnt Flavour How to save your pod system

 Myth check: "Pod systems always burn out – that's just how it is"

-A common myth is that pods burn out quickly and a burnt taste is inevitable.
+A common myth is that pods generally burn out quickly and burnt pods are easily damaged.

 Practice shows something different: